 Conservation: Mining has often been viewed as the antithesis of conservation.
 Major disputes over resource conservation have been caused by the attempts of corporations to exploit ore bodies.
-An example would include the speculation in the mines of Nevada.
+An example would include the Nevada.
 The history of monetary processes is closely tied to the precious metal industry.
 The Panic of 1893 was caused by the demonetization of silver; its impact was the near total collapse of the Western silver mining industry.

 Education: Schools of mines played a significant part in the development of public education, especially in the West where training was needed to operate mines and mills.
 These colleges often had laboratories or educational mines in mining districts.
-A number were
+A number were located in mining districts, such as at